Co-processing: Potential of Co-processing

-Coprocessing in Pharmaceutical Excipients Development
+Coprocessing in pharmaceutical excipients development

 Coprocessing is the combination of two or more excipients to form materials (coprocessed excipients) of superior functionality and limited unwanted effects.
 Co-processing is a tool that is employed by pharmaceutical excipients manufacturers and formulation scientists to develop materials with superior performance.
 Coprocessing is fundamentally based on particle engineering that allows modification of Critical Material Attributes (CMA) of the primary excipients.
 These modifications are reflected in the resulting coprocessed material as enhanced functionality.
 The primary excipients are established pharmacopoeial materials.